cheer4ftc/ftc-data/README.md

 Includes 1617velv and 1516resq seasons.

-For events where only final Match Results are available, the data is available in files ending with -MatchResults and -StatsResults.
+For events where only final Match Results are available, the data is available in files ending with -MatchResults and -StatsRes.
-For events where full Match Details are available (i.e., breakdowns of autonomous, teleop, end game, and penalty scoring), the data is available in files ending with -MatchResultsDetails and -Stats.
+For events where full Match Details are available (i.e., breakdowns of autonomous, teleop, end game, and penalty scoring), the data is available in files ending with -MatchResultsDetails and -StatsDet.

 ## FTC Result Sites